ritschmaster/w32bindkeys/README.md

  1. Beta
  2. For Production use
 2. Releases breaking compatibility of its API or the configuration file.
 3. Collection of changes not breaking any compatibility.

+## Author

+Richard Bäck <richard.baeck@mailbox.org>

+## License

+MIT License